How to Make a Lovely Home Office Using Thrifted Finds

 Make It Beautiful

-The painted desk + the DIY corkboard + a few other thrifted finds came together to make a functional, beautiful workspace.
+The painted desk, the DIY corkboard, and a few other thrifted finds came together to make a functional, beautiful workspace.
 I smile every time I walk into this room!

 The desk drawers were dirty so I added a special touch.

-There are lots of pretty drawer liners to choose from but I saw this roll of wrapping paper and loved it.
-I brushed on a light coat of Modge Podge to keep it in place.
+There are lots of pretty drawer liners to choose from, but I saw this roll of wrapping paper and fell in love with it.
+I brushed on a light coat of Mod Podge to keep it in place.

 “The key to creating a beautiful home isn’t knowing what you are doing; it’s taking a risk even if you don’t know what you are doing.
 There is no wrong way to create beauty.”